TokenTitan/nft-marketplace-and-staking/README.md

-This is a sample nft marketplace priject
+This is a sample nft marketplace project